Prospect Theory and the Risk-Return Trade-off

-This paper studies the cross-sectional risk-return trade-off in the stock market, a fundamental principle in finance.
-This tenet posits a positive relation between risk and expected return, whereas recent empirical evidence suggests that low-risk firms tend to earn higher average returns.
-We apply prospect theory to shed light on this violation of a fundamental principle in finance.
-Prospect theory posits that when facing prior loss relative to a reference point, individuals tend to be risk seeking rather than risk averse.
-Consequently, among stocks where investors face prior losses, there could be a negative risk-return relation.
-By contrast, among stocks where investors face capital gains, the traditional positive risk-return relation should emerge, since investors of these stocks are risk averse.
-Using several intuitive measures of risk, we provide consistent empirical support for our hypotheses.
+This paper studies the cross-sectional risk-return trade-off in the stock market.
+A fundamental principle in finance is the positive relation between risk and expected return, whereas recent empirical evidence suggests the opposite.
+We apply prospect theory to shed light on this violation.
+Prospect theory posits that when facing prior losses, individuals tend to be risk seeking rather than risk averse.
+Consequently, among stocks where average investors face prior losses, there could be a negative risk-return relation.
+By contrast, among stocks where average investors face capital gains and are risk averse, the traditional positive relation should emerge.
+Using several intuitive risk measures, we provide consistent support for our hypotheses.

 Number of Pages in PDF File: 54